Els disruptors endocrins: què són i com ens afecten?

 Large population studies have found endocrine disruptors in the biological samples from over 95% of study participants

-How are we exposed to them?
+How are we exposed to endocrine disruptors?

 Although we may not realise it, endocrine disruptors are all around us and we are constantly being exposed to low doses of these chemicals.
 They enter our bodies through the food we eat, through the air we breathe and through direct contact with our skin.
 They can reach the foetus by crossing the placental barrier and have also been found in breast milk.
 Substances known as persistent endocrine disruptors—a category that includes certain pesticides—can remain in the body for up to ten years.
 Non-persistent endocrine disruptors such as parabens and bisphenols remain in the body for anywhere from a few hours to several days.

-How do they affect our health?
+How do endocrine disruptors affect our health?

 Endocrine disruptors can interfere with the proper functioning of the endocrine system and other essential bodily systems and functions.
 Depending on their structure, they can have adverse effects on respiratory, cardiovascular, metabolic, cognitive and reproductive health, as well as on childhood development from before birth to adulthood.

 We do not yet fully understand the health effects of most of these compounds.
-Animal and human studies have found associations between endocrine disruptors and increased risk of certain cancers, obesity, infertility, diabetes, asthma and neurodevelopmental disorders.
+Animal and human studies have found associations between endocrine disruptors and increased risk of certain cancers, obesity, infertility, diabetes, metabolic syndrome, asthma and neurodevelopmental disorders.
+The resulting economic impact in the European Union alone is estimated to be more than €160 billion per year.

 Are some populations more vulnerable than others?